Life on campus

 15. Entertainments Complex including Starbucks, Subway and Restaurant

-de Havilland is home to four academic schools of study: Business, Law, Education and Humanities.
+de Havilland is home to four academic Schools of Study: Business, Law, Education and Humanities.
 Here you’ll also find our extensive Sports Village and our main performing arts venue; the Weston Auditorium.
+Programmes in Sports and Sport Science are also taught on the de Havilland Campus.

 1. Law Building